-My name is Yanko Tsvetkov and I’m a freelance graphic designer and a visual artist.
-I am known as alphadesigner, a pseudonym that usually makes people think what I do is really important.
+My name is Yanko Tsvetkov.
+To the best of my knowledge, I am a humanoid living on a planet called Earth.
+I am also known as alphadesigner, a pseudonym that usually makes people think what I do is really important.
 That’s why I chose it.

 I’m trying to keep life simple.
 That’s the only skill I consider worth mastering.
 I am an amateur in everything else.
 That doesn’t prevent me from being obsessed with details.
 As a graphic designer I can be extremely pedantic.
 As an illustrator I could be a pain in the ass when I’m choosing a color palette for an artwork.

 The only activities in which I don’t feel suffocated by obsession are photography and writing.
 For some mysterious reason, they calm me down.

 I have worked as a video editor (which I found exhaustingly fascinating), a teacher (I kind of loved it), an advertising “creative” (a description I detest with all my heart), and a web designer (a profession that, in my humble opinion, requires a PhD in psychology).

 It took me about 10 years to realize I won’t fit in any job description drafted by people with – excuse the vulgar expression – common sense.
 And even longer to accept that being a misfit is not something I should feel depressed about.
 (And neither should you!)